terryds/awesome-strudel/README.md

 This repository keeps track of standout songs and covers from Strudel artists, helpful tutorials, and useful repositories—all related to the live coding music platform Strudel.cc.

-You'll find everything from faithful covers to creative remixes and original compositions—all coded in real time.

 ## 🎵 Featured Tracks

 | Song                                        | Artist   | Strudel Link                                           | Source                                                                                   |